The secret of purple honey

 Back in August, Aubrey from central North Carolina asked if I had any experience with purple honey.
 Specifically, he wanted to know what makes it purple.

 Although I have no personal experience, the idea of purple honey has fascinated me for years.
 Like a lot of folks, I first heard about it in The Secret Life of Bees by Sue Monk Kidd.
-In that book there is a brief reference to purple honey and blueberries.
+In that book there is a brief reference to purple honey and elderberries.
 In truth, it seems that purple honey only appears in the southeastern states, that it appears mostly in dry years, that it accumulates in only some hives, and that the amount produced is usually limited to a few frames or a partial box.

 Many people claim that bees eating the fruit of blueberries, blackberries, or elderberries causes the color.
 Although bees are known to occasionally sip on ripe fruit (see below), beekeepers who have harvested purple honey claim that no berries were ripe when the purple honey was produced.